rancher/rancher.github.io/os/configuration/index.md

 ---
 The configuration of RancherOS is derived from three sources.

 1. RancherOS ships with a default configuration.
-Default configuration is hard coded into RancherOS binary.
-The default configuration cannot be changed, but it can be extended or overwritten by [cloud-config file]({{site.baseurl}}/os/cloud-config).
+The default configuration cannot (and should not) be changed, but it can be extended or overridden by [cloud-config file]({{site.baseurl}}/os/cloud-config).

-2. A [cloud config file]({{site.baseurl}}/os/cloud-config) extends and overwrites RancherOS default config.
-Cloud config itself is derived from several sources by the `cloud-init` program running as a system container inside RancherOS.
+2. [Cloud-config]({{site.baseurl}}/os/cloud-config) extends and overrides RancherOS default config.
+Cloud-config is obtained on boot from several sources by the cloud-init program running as a system container inside RancherOS.

-3. Finally, `cloud-config-local.yml` file extends and overwrites the result of cloud config.
-Anything configured using `ros config` is saved in the `cloud-config-local.yml` file.
+3. Finally, you can add or override a config value using `ros config` command.

 You can view the entire RancherOS configuration in its entirety by typing `sudo ros config export --full`.